 ~ Connecting to public Wi-Fi is convenient but not safe: avast!
 SecureLine VPN for smartphones and tablets protects users from prying eyes ~

-According to a study conducted by AVAST with more than 340,000 respondents, nearly half of all smartphone owners in the U.S. connect to open Wi-Fi every month, 40% of them on a daily or weekly basis.
+According to a study conducted by AVAST with more than 340,000 respondents, more than one third of all smartphone owners in the UK connect to open Wi-Fi every month, 32% of them on a daily or weekly basis.
 Whether at an airport, cafe or local park, unsecured Wi-Fi allows users to access the Internet without entering a password.
 About a third of these users perform security-sensitive transactions while on public Wi-Fi, such as online shopping, banking and other activities that require entering passwords and personal data.